University of Havana

 The University of Havana (UH; Universidad de La Habana) is a public university located in the Vedado district of Havana, the capital of Cuba.
-Founded on 5 January 1728, the university is the oldest in Cuba, and one of the first to be founded in the Americas.
+Founded on 5 January 1728, it the university is the oldest in Cuba, and one of the first to be founded in the Americas.
 Originally a religious institution, today the university has 15 faculties (colleges) at its Havana campus and distance learning centers throughout Cuba.